 Our Technology

-HDT Bio’s AMPLIFY vaccine platform combines repRNA coding for an antigen target and LION™, a nanotechnology-based formulation technology that provides a versatile solution for a range of pathologies, from infectious diseases to cancer.
-The platform offers increased safety and potency, simplified manufacturing, and improved temperature stability compared to traditional RNA vaccines, allowing for increased efficacy with the potential for multivalency.
+HDT Bio’s LION™ platform naturally enables novel solutions for a range of pathologies, from cancer to infectious diseases.
+The platform offers increased safety and potency, simplified manufacturing, and improved temperature stability compared to traditional therapeutics, allowing for increased efficacy with the potential for multivalency.

 Advantages